La Paz

 Witches’ Market

-The Mercado de las Brujas (Witches’ Market) on Calle Linares is a section of shops selling ritual items used in Aymara spiritual practice: dried herbs, incense, amulets, and dried llama foetuses, which are used as offerings buried beneath the foundations of new buildings for Pachamama’s protection.
-The market is a genuine commercial operation rather than a tourist performance; the vendors sell to locals as well as visitors.
+The Mercado de las Brujas (Witches’ Market) on Calle Linares is a section of shops selling ritual items for Aymara spiritual practice: dried herbs, incense, amulets, and dried llama foetuses, which are buried beneath the foundations of new buildings as offerings to Pachamama.
+The market is a genuine commercial operation rather than a tourist performance; vendors sell to local practitioners as well as curious visitors.
+The immediately adjacent streets have the best concentration of colonial architecture in La Paz, including several small museums in restored colonial houses along Calle Jaén.

 The Cholitas and El Alto Market

-The Aymara women in traditional dress (pollera skirts, bowler hats, and elaborate shawls) are called Cholitas, and are part of the city’s visual identity.
-El Alto’s enormous Sunday market (Feria 16 de Julio) is one of the largest markets in South America by area, selling everything from car parts to produce to second-hand clothing.
+El Alto’s enormous Sunday market (Feria 16 de Julio) is one of the largest in South America by area, selling everything from car parts to produce to second-hand electronics.
 Getting there is a cable car ride from the city centre.

 Food and Eating

-Salteñas — baked pastries filled with meat, olive, and a slightly sweet sauce — are the morning street food of La Paz.
-They’re sold from around 09:00 to noon at dedicated stalls throughout the city; the queues indicate quality.
-Mercado Lanza in the city centre has a balcony restaurant level where set lunches (almuerzo) cost around 25-35 bolivianos and include soup, a main, and a drink.
+Salteñas – baked pastries filled with meat, olive, and a slightly sweet sauce – are the morning street food of La Paz.
+They are sold from around 09:00 to noon at dedicated stalls throughout the city; the queues indicate quality.
+This is important: salteñas sold after noon are considered an embarrassment.
+The timing is part of the tradition.

 Practicalities